 - (1) Paragraph 5.7(1)(b) of the Instrument requires certain details to be provided in respect of an application for regulatory approval required by paragraph 5.5(1)(b) that is not automatically approved under subsection 5.6(1).
-The Canadian securities regulatory authorities will be reviewing this type of proposed transaction, among other things, to ensure that adequate disclosure of the differences between the issuers participating in the proposed transaction is given to securityholders of the investment fund that will be merged, reorganized or amalgamated with another issuer. - (2) If an investment fund is proposed to be merged, amalgamated or reorganized with an investment fund that has a net asset value that is smaller than the net asset value of the terminating investment fund, the Canadian securities regulatory authorities will consider the implications of the proposed transaction on the smaller continuing investment fund.
-The Canadian securities regulatory authorities believe that this type of transaction generally would constitute a material change for the smaller continuing investment fund, thereby triggering the requirements of paragraph 5.1(1)(g) of the Instrument and Part 11 of National Instrument 81-106 Investment Fund Continuous Disclosure.
+The Canadian securities regulatory authorities will be reviewing this type of proposed transaction, among other things, to ensure that adequate disclosure of the differences between the fundsissuers participating in the proposed transaction is given to securityholders of the mutual investment fund that will be merged, reorganized or amalgamated with another mutual fundissuer. - (2) If a mutual an investment fund is proposed to be merged, amalgamated or reorganized with a mutual investment fund that has a net asset value that is smaller than the net asset value of the terminating mutual investment fund, the Canadian securities regulatory authorities will consider the implications of the proposed transaction on the smaller continuing mutual investment fund.
+The Canadian securities regulatory authorities believe that this type of transaction generally would constitute a material change for the smaller continuing mutual investment fund, thereby triggering the requirements of paragraph 5.1(1)(g) of the Instrument and Part 11 of National Instrument 81-106 Investment Fund Continuous Disclosure.